[DSWS-2023] International Symposium on Data Science 2023

 • The LOC is ready to reserve several rooms for invited speakers and foreign participants in “ Hotel Asia Center of Japan” located about 10 minutes’ walk in north-west direction from the Science Council of Japan.

-• There are many restaurants around Nogisaka & Roppongi area and the Science Council of Japan.
+• There are many restaurants around Nogizaka & Roppongi area and the Science Council of Japan.
 Lunch will not be served at the conference venue; therefore, delegates of the conference are recommended to use the restaurants in the vicinity of the Science Council of Japan.

 Social Events: